-Long Season Farm is a small, diversified, certified organic vegetable farm focusing on four season production of high quality vegetables for farmers markets, wholesale, and winter CSA in Ulster County NY.
+Long Season Farm is a small, diversified, certified organic vegetable farm focusing on four season production of high quality vegetables for sale at farmers markets.

 We utilize the main growing season to have a bounty of warm loving crops from late spring through fall.
 In the “off season” our high tunnels house cold hardy greens and roots, while our cooler stores roots crops and cabbages.
 We embrace the seasons rather than struggle against them and so through the seasons we only select varieties that so their absolute best for the period we grow them.